For the past decade, the gym industry has seen tremendous growth.

 While their hand was forced, member engagement and retention has always been the smartest area to dedicate time and resources to.

-Not only does it cost nine times as much to acquire a new member as it does to retain an existing one, but a study from Bain found that increasing member retention rates by 5% increase profits between 25% and 95%.
+A study from Bain found that increasing member retention rates by 5% increase profits between 25% and 95%.

 Member retention is not something that’s historically been a priority for gyms because the average gym membership retention rate has been a smidge over 75%.
 (Personal training studios enjoy an impressive 80% retention rate.)